jeffreen0322/a1-personal-website-jeffreen0322/readme.txt

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features

-+ <p> tags - text to explain certain things about myself and purpose of my website.
-+ <strong>
-+ Images - to compliment and add visual appeal to the website.
-  > Pictures of myself
-+ Extensive utilization of <div> tags to separate sections of the website.
-+ Navigation bar
-+ Hyperlinks
-+ <h> tags / headers
-+ Footer
+The basic features I've included in this project are the following:
++ At least one image, with descriptive alt attribute(s)
++ Headings and paragraph text
++ Links to external pages (hyperlinks/buttons)
-+ Contact Tab
++ Multiple pages (Portfolio and Contact pages)
-  > Forms + submission mechanism
-+ Couple of inline styling
-+ External CSS styling
++ Google imported fonts

 (b) CSS features
++ Modification to padding and margins to indent content and enhance readability.
-+ Different font styling: google fonts
++ Adding custom fonts from Google fonts
   > Headers of all types: 'Montserrat', sans-serif
   > Pargaphs, bold, strong: 'Open Sans', sans-serif
-+ Hover highlights: certain buttons and icons when hovered over, will change colors.
-+ Vertical representation of navigation bar
-+ Extensive use of flex display
-  > gap attribute between elements in the same flex display
-  > flex-direction attribute
-+ Grid display: see video players
-  > gap attribute between elements in the same grid display
-+ Adjusting padding for elements on the page
++ Utilized bootstrap for icons
-+ Center alignments: align-items and justify-content'
-+ Border radius adjustments: To make pictures and videos have more rounded curves
-+ color + background-color
-+ Borders

 (c) Advanced features
-+ Certain navigation elements such as "About" and "Project" upon clicking will automatically scroll to appropriate sections.
-+ Bootstrap icons
-+ CSS hover attribute "animations"
++ Contact Page to leverage HTML forms.
-+ Embedded videos/playlist (Youtube)
++ Embedded video media
-+ list-style-type attribute: removes bulletpoints
-+ google fonts
++ Included page sidebar that allows quick scrolling to section and navigation to new page (contact)

 3. How long, in hours, did it take you to complete this assignment?

 4. What online resources did you consult when completing this assignment? (list specific URLs)

-My main source of consultation that assisted in the completion of this assignment is W3Schools: https://www.w3schools.com
+My main source of consultation that assisted me in this assignment in regards to HTML/CSS concepts is: https://www.w3schools.com
+For the icons found in my website, I've utilized: https://icons.getbootstrap.com

 Another source I used, while not online, is a personal website I've created during the summer, and essentially re-created it, making stylistic changes and additional content.